BIOGRAPHY

 Education: 1981, BFA, Parsons School of Design

-Hunt has had seven solo shows in the U.S. and Europe and has been included in many group exhibitions including “Really?” at Wilding Cran Gallery (Los Angeles), curated by the esteemed American collector, Beth Rudin deWoody.
-As an illustrator, Hunt’s work has appeared in such publications as The New York Times, The New Yorker, Harpers, The Atlantic Monthly, Esquire, The Boston Globe, and GQ Magazine.
+Hunt has had seven solo shows in the U.S. and Europe and has been included in many group exhibitions, including “Hard Art: Unruly Selections from the Beth Rudin DeWoody Collection” at The Museum of Sex, Miami.
+As an illustrator, Hunt’s work has appeared in such publications as The New York Times, The New Yorker, Harpers, The Atlantic Monthly, Esquire, and GQ Magazine.

-Hunt is the recipient of the 2017 FID Prize for Drawing, as well as a Fellowship from The New York Foundation for the Arts (NYFA), a grant from The Pollock-Krasner Foundation, and is a Yaddo Fellow.
-His work is included in many international collections, including Colecção Madeira Corporate Services Drawing Collection in Portugal.
+Hunt has been awarded residencies at The Yaddo Corporation and The Bogliasco Center.
+He is the recipient of the FID Prize for Drawing as well as grants from The New York Foundation for the Arts (NYFA), The Pollock-Krasner Foundation, and The New York State Council on the Arts (NYSCA).
+His work is included in many international collections, including Colecção Madeira Corporate Services Drawing Collection (Portugal) and The Beth Rudin DeWoody Collection (West Palm Beach).
 His drawings are part of the permanent collection of contemporary art at The Israel Museum, Jerusalem and The Lucas Museum of Narrative Art, Los Angeles.